-So, let’s get some basics out of the way.
+So, let’s get some NC500 route planner basics out of the way.

 As you can see from the map below, the NC500 is a 516 mile route that circles northern Scotland.
-It wasn’t ‘built’ to bring in the tourists, it is simply a network of highways, roads and billy goat trails in parts that link the very best of Scotland’s natural and historical beauty.
+It wasn’t ‘built’ to bring in the tourists, it is simply a network of highways, roads and billy-goat trails that link the very best of Scotland’s natural and historical attractions.

 Do I need a paper map?